revolutions and revelations

 click on the button to the right for individual concert sales.

-more revolutions follow -- spain, france and america.
+more revolutions to come -- spain, france and america.

 saturday december 16, 2017

 GBS takes a break from revolutions with festive selections from Tchaikovsky's Nutcracker Suite, along with his Symphony No. 5, Strauss' Tales of the Vienna Woods, and great holiday favorites.
 Get in the mood with our interlude!

 saturday march 3, 2018